JonathanGrossman/mongodb_basics/04_express.md

 2. How can you confirm that the connection is successful?

+- Do you need to?
+- What are the pros and cons?

 ## Step 2.
 Get all users

 1. Write the boilerplate for the route